VTickner/codecademy-cpu-simulator/README.md

 - Create blog post about project.
 (This README file is my post about the project I have created.)

 ### Coding decisions

-There are a number of decisions I made as to how to approach and code this game.
-So below is an explanation as to the what and why I wrote the code in the way that I did.

 - Refactor code: